Free Weekly Credit Reports Are Available Until April 2022

 What should I keep in mind when looking at my credit report?

 When assessing your credit report, your payment history is one of the biggest factors that can impact your score.
 It is crucial to pay off your debts on time because it will play a significant role in lenders determining your interest rate on a loan.
 In these unprecedented times, having constant access to your credit report is essential.
-In addition, monitoring your financial health can help you manage your money and credit with ease.
+In addition, monitoring your financial health can help you easily manage your money and credit.

 Also, if you spend money using a credit card, make sure to keep your credit utilization ratio at 30% or lower.
-If you are over this credit utilization ratio, your credit score can be negatively affected.
+Your credit score can be negatively affected if you are over this credit utilization ratio.
 Plus, it also means that you are actively keeping your debts at a high amount each month, and it could make you seem like a risky candidate.

 According to FICO, your credit score is calculated in the following ways:

 Payment history - 35%

 - Your payment history shows lenders if you are reliable enough to pay back your debt on time.

 - The percentage of your available credit that you have used.
 A low credit ratio of 30% may increase your credit score.

 The Average Age of Your Accounts - 15%